 This fund was founded in 1973 from donations from present and former colleagues of Professor H.W.
 Rodgers to mark their appreciation of his services during his tenure of the Chair of Surgery.
-The income on the fund is to be used for such purposes connected with undergraduate or postgraduate medical education, including travel, or research as shall be decided on the advice of the School of Medicine, Dentistry and Biomedical Sciences.
+The income on the fund is to be used for such purposes connected with undergraduate or postgraduate medical education, including travel, or research as shall be decided on the advice of the School of Medicine, Dentistry and Biomedical Sciences Scholarships Committee.
 In recommending such grants the School shall determine their amount and specify any special conditions attaching.
-Applications should be made to the Head of School of Medicine, Dentistry and Biomedical Sciences.

 William S. Spear and John James Bell Scholarship

 This scholarship was founded in 1948 by Dr J. J. Bell, formerly a student of Queen's College, Belfast, in commemoration of his friend William Spear and for the recognition of distinction in anatomical studies.